Malungon

-Malungon is a landlocked town at the north-eastern part of Sarangani.
+The only landlocked municipality in Sarangani, Malungon lies in the north-eastern part of the province.
 It is bounded on the west by Tupi, South Cotabato, on the north by the province of Davao del Sur, east by Malita, capital of the newly created province of Davao Occidental, on the south by Alabel (the provincial capital) and General Santos, and on the south-west by Polomolok, South Cotabato.